Learning fit

 Is this the main pilot page for paragliding in Montenegro?

-No. Start with pilot orientation first, then narrow into training only if education is the real next question.
+No. Start with pilot orientation first, then narrow into education only if learning or supervised progression is the real next question.

 Can Montenegro make sense for paragliding education?

 Yes, for some readers.
-The real question is whether the flying context, support style, weather, sites, and progression needs match what you need.
+The real question is whether the flying context, supervision style, weather, sites, support context, and progression needs match your level.

 Does this page replace place, rules, or support reading?